erikssommer/xai-concept-methods-drl/README.md

-# From Static to Dynamic Concepts in Sequential Decision-Making: Improving Reward Functions Using Explainable AI
+# XAI Concpet Methods in DRL

 Codebase for master's thesis project in computer science specializing in artificial intelligence at the Norwegian University of Science and Technology (NTNU).